home-assistant/works-with.home-assistant.io/_data/devices/README.md

 ## Adding New Devices

-1. Create a new JSON file named after the brand (lowercase)
+1. Create a new JSON file named after the brand (lowercase).
-2. Follow the structure above
+2. Follow the structure above.
-3. Ensure all required fields are filled
+3. Ensure all required fields are filled.
-4. Use empty strings ("") for optional fields if not applicable
+4. Use empty strings ("") for optional fields if not applicable.
-5. The devices will automatically appear in the devices table at `/devices/`
+5. The devices will automatically appear in the devices table at `/devices/`.